 Supportive periodontal therapy (SPT) begins when active treatment is complete.
 SPT maintains the health improvements achieved by the patient and is the long-term continuation of care.
 Most patients with periodontitis benefit from regular SPT, typically every three months, although this recall is dependent on health status and risk factors.
 SPT involves helping patients to maintain an effective daily plaque control routine and to overcome barriers which prevent the routine being effective.
 Monitoring of periodontal health is also an integral aspect together with removal of bacterial deposits and re-instrumentation of developing pockets.

-If treated early, periodontal disease may be arrested, bringing the gums back to a state of health preventing additional bone loss and tooth loss.
+When diagnosed early, periodontal disease is treatable.
+Bringing the gums back to a state of good health helps to prevent additional bone and tooth loss.
 For further information on chronic periodontitis please contact us here.